 Effective July 1, 2014, the University changed its pension accounting policies with the implementation of new accounting standards, GASB Statement No. 68, Accounting and Financial Reporting for Pensions, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date (amendment of GASB Statement No. 68).
-Changes in accounting policies for pensions are designed to improve transparency regarding pension liability by requiring recognition of a liability equal to the net pension liability, which is measured as the total pension liability, less the amount of the pension expense using systematic method, designed to match the cost of pension benefits with service periods for eligible employees.
-The net position, without the changes in accounting policies, would have been \$5.82 billion.
-The accounting changes related to net pension liability reduced the net position by \$5.99 billion resulting to a net deficit of \$175.72 million as of June 30, 2015.
-These accounting policy changes do not impact the University's funding requirements for the pension plans.
+Changes in accounting policies for pensions are designed to improve transparency regarding pension liability by requiring recognition of a liability equal to the net pension liability, which is measured as the total pension liability, less the amount of the pension plan's fiduciary net position for the University's defined-benefit plans.
+This standard requires recognition of pension expense using systematic method, designed to match the cost of pension benefits with service periods for eligible employees.

+The net pension liability was \$6.58 billion as of June 30, 2016.
+The pension related deferred outflows of resources and deferred inflows of resources were \$811.33 million and \$143.17 million, respectively.